How Seven Lakes Assisted Living Overcame an Outbreak

 The families continued to receive updates from Bumin as the outbreak wore on.
 She also posted about the situation on the facility’s Facebook page, and encouraged people in the Seven Lakes area to send notes and gifts to lift the residents’ spirits.

-And while most other local facilities with outbreaks ignored inquiries from the press, Seven Lakes Assisted Living regularly sent out news releases detailing the staff’s efforts to contain the outbreak.
+And while most other local facilities with outbreaks ignored inquiries from the press, Seven Lakes Assisted Living regularly sent out news releases detailing its response to the outbreak.
 In a statement to The Pilot on July 7, Bumin spoke out against the politicization of “basic infection-control measures,” and urged everyone to wear face coverings.

 “Transparency is key,” she said last week.
 “You can’t try to pretend like it’s not happening.
 You have to be totally transparent, suck it up and have those hard conversations.”